Nancy Reagan: Widowhood

 In October 2008, Reagan was admitted to Ronald Reagan UCLA Medical Center after falling at home.
 Doctors determined that the 87-year-old had fractured her pelvis and sacrum, and could recuperate at home with a regimen of physical therapy.
 As a result of her mishap, medical articles were published containing information on how to prevent falls.
 In January 2009, Reagan was said to be "improving every day and starting to get out more and more".

 In March 2009, she praised President Barack Obama for reversing the ban on federally funded embryonic stem cell research.
-She traveled to Washington, D.C. in June 2009 to unveil a statue of her late husband in the Capitol rotunda.
+She traveled to Washington, D.C., in June 2009 to unveil a statue of her late husband in the Capitol rotunda.
 She was also on hand as President Obama signed the Ronald Reagan Centennial Commission Act, and lunched privately with Michelle Obama.
 Reagan revealed in an interview with Vanity Fair that Michelle Obama had telephoned her for advice on living and entertaining in the White House.
 Following the death of Senator Ted Kennedy in August 2009, she said she was "terribly saddened ...
 Given our political differences, people are sometimes surprised how close Ronnie and I have been to the Kennedy family ...
 I will miss him."
 She attended the funeral of Betty Ford in Rancho Mirage, California, on July 12, 2011.

 Reagan hosted a 2012 Republican presidential debate at the Reagan Presidential Library on September 7, 2011.
 She suffered a fall in March 2012.
 Two months later, she endured several broken ribs, which prevented her from attending a speech given by Paul Ryan in the Reagan Presidential Library in May 2012.
 She endorsed Republican presidential candidate Mitt Romney on May 31, 2012, explaining that her husband would have liked Romney's business background and what she called "strong principles".
 Following the death of former British Prime Minister Margaret Thatcher in April 2013, she stated, "The world has lost a true champion of freedom and democracy ...
 Ronnie and I knew her as a dear and trusted friend, and I will miss her."

+After her death, her son, Michael Reagan, said that he had no doubts that if his mother were alive, she would have voted for Hillary Clinton.

 Death and funeral

 On March 6, 2016, Nancy Reagan died of congestive heart failure at her home in Los Angeles at the age of 94.
-On March 7, President Barack Obama issued a presidential proclamation ordering the flag of the United States to be flown at half-staff until sunset on the day of Reagan's interment.
+On March 7, President Barack Obama issued a presidential proclamation ordering the US flag to be flown at half-staff until sunset on the day of Reagan's interment.

 Her funeral was held on March 11 at the Ronald Reagan Presidential Library in Simi Valley, California.

-Representatives from ten first families were in attendance, including former president George W. Bush and first ladies Michelle Obama, Laura Bush, Hillary Clinton, and Rosalynn Carter.
-The other representatives were presidential children Steven Ford, Tricia Nixon Cox, Luci Baines Johnson, and Caroline Kennedy, and presidential grandchild Anne Eisenhower Flottl.
+Representatives from ten first families attended, including former president George W. Bush, then-first lady Michelle Obama, former first ladies Laura Bush and Rosalynn Carter, and then-2016 presidential candidate former U.S. secretary of state Hillary Clinton, herself a former first lady.
+Presidential children Steven Ford, Tricia Nixon Cox, Luci Baines Johnson, and Caroline Kennedy were also in attendance, as was presidential grandchild Anne Eisenhower Flottl.